jsmolina/z88dk-tutorial-sp1/README.md

 ```
 1. Skip that Bytes: name message that is printed up on loading the code block overwrite part of the screen: POKE VAL "23739",VAL "111"
+2. Load in page 0 both code and screen: `30 LOAD ""SCREEN$` and `40 LOAD ""CODE`
-2. By using 'POKE 23388,16+n' where 'n' is a number between 0 and 7, you can make the
+3. By using POKE 23388,16+n'` where 'n' is a number between 0 and 7, you can make the
 computer switch in page 'n' of the RAM.
 You will then be able to use
 PEEK and POKE in the normal way to examine and change the page.
-3. Actual change of value using port: OUT VAL "32765",PEEK VAL "23388"
+4. Actual change of value using port: `OUT VAL "32765",PEEK VAL "23388"
-4. Run the game from CRT_ORG_CODE (defined in zpragma.inc): RANDOMIZE USR VAL "24500"
+5. Run the game from CRT_ORG_CODE (defined in zpragma.inc): `RANDOMIZE USR VAL "24500"`

 And then you'll convert the .bin files to real TAP files, and concat them finally in one unique file:
 ```